 Bytecode VM

-For contributors working on the bytecode backend.
+For contributors working on the bytecode executor and VM.

 Executive Summary#